 Jesse Jhaj Says Millionaires Have Trouble Dating...
-(We're Not So Sure)
+(We're Not so Sure)

-LOS ANGELES, CA / ACCESSWIRE / January 27, 2021 / Millionaires seem to have it all.
-Exotic cars, private jets, and the dating life that mirrors Dan Blizarians' Instagram feed.
+LOS ANGELES, CA / ACCESSWIRE / January 29, 2021 / Millionaires seem to have it all: exotic cars, private jets, and the dating life that mirrors Leonardo DiCaprio.
 This seems so self-evident that it begs the question: why even write about it?
 Apparently, there's one man who is changing the entire landscape of dating for millionaires.
 He has not only challenged this idea but proven it completely wrong.

 Jesse Jhaj is a self-made millionaire who co-founded Jumpcut - a startup backed by the legendary Y-Combinator who incubated unicorns like Airbnb, Dropbox, Instacart - and then went on to launch multiple 7 and 8-figure businesses.
 Flying in the face of all logic and rationale, he believes that wealthy men don't have it easy when it comes to dating.